leoli51/Names-Oracle/README.md

 >>> import names_oracle
 ```

+**Note**: the first import downloads the dataset (asset from this repository), it is around ~600MB so it may take a while.

 The module is composed of just a couple of functions.
 The most important being:

 `get_name_info(name : str, country : str) -> Union[Dict[str: float], None]`